itsharex/tablite/README.md

   <div>Tablite</div>
 </h1>

-`Tablite` is a lightweight database GUI build on tauri.
+🪶 An ai driven lightweight database GUI for a better development experience built on `Tauri`.

 ## Features

 - Lightweight and cross-platform build
-- Natural language querying
+- Natural language querying with multi-LLMs support
-- Muli-LLM support
 - Modern and easy-to-use interface
 - Local data storage for secure (except for sending schema to your LLM provider)